LagManCZ/LagManCZ/README.md

-- 👋 Hi, I’m @LagManCZ
+👋 Hi, I’m @LagManCZ
+🌐 My website: www.lagman.eu
+⌚ Wakatime account: www.wakatime.com/@LagManCZ

 - 👀 I’m interested in games and programming
 - 🌱 I’m currently learning java, c++, javascript...
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on my email or discord